CudaText-addons/cuda_linter_shellcheck/readme/readme.txt

 ShellCheck is a static analysis tool for shell scripts: https://github.com/koalaman/shellcheck

-For example, to install it on Windows, download shellcheck.exe from GitHub releases and place it in ShellCheck folder inside CudaText directory.
+For example, to install it on Windows, download shellcheck.exe from GitHub releases and place it in tools/ShellCheck folder inside CudaText directory.
 On Linux: sudo apt install shellcheck
 On Mac: brew install shellcheck